 I never tire of listening and talking about careers, vocation and work.
-I have 20 years' experience helping people reach and often exceed their career milestones
+I have over 20 years' experience helping people reach and often exceed their career milestones

 and I still find it fascinating and rewarding work.
 I have worked as careers professional and manager in a variety of settings including training organisations, schools, further and higher education colleges and universities which has

 provided me with a wealth of relevant experience.
 I have coached teams and individuals going through organisational change.
 Earlier in my career, I worked as a recruitment consultant and undertook generalist roles including Human Resources

 and Development.
 I have also designed and delivered many training programmes and coaching workshops around personal development and careers.
 Outside of work I enjoy the natural world including walking, gardening:I have an allotment where